 I've changed a lot since I took part in the 3rd Asia Pacific Down's

 members on a panelist at the conference, I spoke in English about my experiences.

 I was very nervous when I found myself standing on the stage at that international

-conference, but I was able to finish my 15minute speech in spite of feeling
+conference, but I was able to finish my 15 minute speech in spite of feeling

 all through the speech that I couldn't breathe.

 When I received a standing ovation, I felt very happy.
 It really boosted my confidence, and I'll never forget that experience as long as I live.

 The following is a part of my speech.

 on 20th March this year.
 The commencement was the best day of my life.

 After representative got a degree, the President of Kagoshima Women's

 the graduates.
 He touched on me

 That must gave a hope and encourage people who have same handicap.
 Her effort is wonderful.

 It is our pride to assist her studies.”I was deeply moved by his

 came to my eyes.
 My parents shed in tears, too.

 It's my dream to become a librarian in a quiet library.
-I am studying
+I am studying French, too.
+I

 My hobbies are listening to music and looking up words in the dictionary.